-Gartner introduced its "continuous adaptive risk and trust assessment" (CARTA) approach to security in 2017 as a response to the ever-changing threat landscape faced by digital businesses.
-The approach focuses on helping organizations detect and prevent cyberattacks and data breaches caused by the reality of modern cybsecurity and its inherent "gray areas" - for example, the trusted employee exfiltrating information, or cybercriminals exploiting flaws in business applications.
-By adopting a CARTA approach to security, organizations and their security teams accept a level of distrust to their environments, applications and actors (employees, contractors, partners, etc.), and in resonse, are always assessing and monitoring relative levels of risk and trust to enhance their cybersecurity posture.
+Gartner introduced its 'continuous adaptive risk and trust assessment' (CARTA) approach to security in 2017 as a response to the ever-changing threat landscape faced by digital businesses.
+The approach focuses on helping organisations detect and prevent cyberattacks and data breaches caused by the reality of modern cybsecurity and its inherent 'grey areas' - for example, the trusted employee exfiltrating information, or cybercriminals exploiting flaws in business applications.
+By adopting a CARTA approach to security, organisations and their security teams accept a level of distrust to their environments, applications and actors (employees, contractors, partners, etc.), and in resonse, are always assessing and monitoring relative levels of risk and trust to enhance their cybersecurity posture.

-The CARTA approach is designed to leverage organizations' predictive powers that enable them to anticipate and overcome potential security threats before their environments and data has been breached.
-At the same time, the approach recognizes that this is not always possible; that as the landscape shifts, threats will continue to slip through the net.
-Therefore organizations also need to be able to detect when boundaries have been breached and data is at risk, and rapidly contain these situations and remediate any damage caused.
-Learnings from both these processes can then be used as ongoing improvements to organizations' security postures.
+The CARTA approach is designed to leverage organisations' predictive powers that enable them to anticipate and overcome potential security threats before their environments and data has been breached.
+At the same time, the approach recognises that this is not always possible; that as the landscape shifts, threats will continue to slip through the net.
+Therefore organisations also need to be able to detect when boundaries have been breached and data is at risk, and rapidly contain these situations and remediate any damage caused.
+Learnings from both these processes can then be used as ongoing improvements to organisations' security postures.

 This adaptive security architecture can be broken into both proactive and reactive phases:

 - Predict and prevent = Proactive

 - Detect and respond = Reactive